saychakra/Linux_Files/README.md

     `Required-by: ` <br>
   iii.
 Copy the path to jedi i.e. `/home/sayan/.local/lib/python3.6/site-packages`, in this case, to coc-settings.json inside ~/.config/nvim/coc-settings.json. <br>

 (Although I have pushed the changed to the coc-settings.json folder and copying it directly should work.
-But just in case)
+But just in case) <br>

+### Turning off bluetooth by default while startup
+Just create a shell script file with content as `bluetooth off`.
+Open launcher -> startup application -> add the title and comment -> add the shell script in place of the command entry. <br>
+Test if it works (at least it was working last time in my machine!)